Psychologist, Neuropsychologist, and Psychiatrist: Physical Rehabilitation

 What is a psychologist?

-Psychologists work with the rehabilitation team to help meet the emotional, behavioral,
+Psychologists work as part of the rehabilitation team to help meet the emotional,

-and psychological needs of the patient and family.
-They are not medical doctors, but
+behavioral, and psychological needs of the patient and family.
+They are not medical

 Counsel patients and families during times of stress, grief, and loss